If you use the Betfair sports book app and actively place accumulators, you will have come across Betfair Acca Edge.

 Acca Edge Rules – How To Play

-How it works is very simple to understand – Firstly you’ll need to make your selections for the bet, you must include three or more teams in order to be able to apply Acca Edge to your bet.
+How it works is very simple to understand – Firstly you’ll need to make your selections for the bet, you must include three or more teams.
 These need to be placed on the sportsbook side of Betfair and not the exchange.
 It is only available on selected markets and it’s at Betfair’s discretion what these are and when they change.

-Once you have made your selections you’ll go to your bet-slip which can be found located at the top right of your device.
+Once you have made your selections go to your bet slip which can be found at the top right of the app.
 When you go to place your bet you will notice at the bottom of your selections there is a section that says Betfair Acca Edge.